HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 2.2 Create a wallet
 ~~~~~~~~~~~~~~~~~~~

-Enter the 【WAAS Alliance】 page and create the wallet (the name of the wallet does not support modification, please fill in carefully).
+Enter the 【WAAS Alliance】 page and create a wallet.
+Please fill in the name carefully because you are unable to change the name once the wallet has been created.

 .. image:: images/api_plan_chuangjianqianbao1.png
    :width: 800px
    :align: center

-2.2 Open currency
+2.2 Add Currency
 ~~~~~~~~~~~~~~~~~~~

-Before opening the currency, please contact the platform to open the main chain currency first (after opening the main chain currency, the corresponding token can be used for free, if not included, you can contact the platform to offer the currency for free)
+Before adding a currency, please contact the platform admin to add the main chain first.
+The corresponding token can only be used for free once the main chain currency has been added by the platform admin.

-After opening currency, enter the wallet and click "Currency Management" to search for currency
+After adding the currency, enter the wallet and click “Currency Management” to search for the currency.

 .. image:: images/api_plan_bizhongguanli.png
    :width: 800px
    :align: center

-Go to the edit page and open the currency
+Go to the edit page and add the currency.

 .. image:: images/api_plan_bizhongbianji.png
    :width: 800px